SASB: CG-MR-130a.1, CG-EC-410a.2; FB-FR-110b.1

 Walmart is committed to transparency regarding public policy activities, including climate advocacy.
 Our disclosures include:

-• A list of trade associations to which Walmart Inc. contributes funds in an amount of $25,000 or more; we will update this list at least annually.
+• A list of trade associations to which Walmart Inc. contributes $25,000 or more, updated at least annually in line with our Government Relations Policy

 Read more: Engagement in Public Policy